 $39.00 $49.99 FREE SHIPPING

-Chorazin (Jewish Virtual Library) Insightful information about the ancient synagogue of Chorazin.
+Chorazin (Jewish Virtual Library) Insightful information about the ancient synagogue and city of Chorazin.

 Korazim (Biblewalks.com) Offers the reader a historical overview of the ancient city.
 Features good pictures that illustrate and enhance the text.